HaShira-Lab/torah-phonetic-architecture/README.md

 4. figures generated from results

 All parameters (block size, k, L, window size, permutations) are defined in scripts and protocols.
+Outputs are provided in CSV format across analyses; intermediate formats may vary by analysis but all results are reproducible from the provided scripts.

 ---